Brinks vs. ADT: Comparing Two Old Guards of Home Security

 That doesn’t mean Brinks is no good.
 It’s an excellent security system with solid equipment, a reliable monitoring service, free professional installation, and strong home-automation options.

-For homeowners seeking the most comprehensive protection with the best long-term value, ADT emerges as the clear choice.
-Their combination of competitive pricing, superior monitoring infrastructure, and extensive smart home integration makes them the stronger option for most households.
+For homeowners wanting comprehensive protection with solid long-term value, we think ADT is the stronger pick.
+Competitive pricing, a well-established monitoring infrastructure, and broad smart home compatibility give ADT the edge for most households.

 FAQs